-STEP 6 Add up your primary production and non-primary production Income reconciliation adjustments and write the total amount at X item P8 on your schedule.
+STEP 4 Add up your primary production and non-primary production Income reconciliation adjustments and write the total at X.

-STEP 7 Add up your primary production and non-primary production Expense reconciliation adjustments and write the total amount at H item P8 on your schedule.
+STEP 5 Add up your primary production and non-primary production Expense reconciliation adjustments and write the total at ...

-STEP 8 If either of the total reconciliation adjustments is a negative amount, print L in the box at the right of the amount at X or H item P8 on your schedule.
+STEP 6 If either of the total reconciliation adjustment amounts is a negative, print L in the box at the right of the amount at X or H.

-In the Reconciliation statement do not include in the amount at (t):
+Do not include in the amount at (t) (on the worksheet):